 Knowing what your body needs can help you to make healthier snack choices.

-Undoubtedly, one of the most common pregnancy cravings is sugar.
+Undoubtedly, one of the common cravings.
 After all, all the hormonal changes can make you feel like your body is going through a long and intense menstrual period.

 While hormones can leave you truly craving sugar, you also want to make sure your prenatal vitamin has enough folic acid to keep you from feeling tired and sluggish, which can leave you craving sugar.